google/trillian/README.md

  - `GetInclusionProof`, `GetInclusionProofByHash` and `GetConsistencyProof` return inclusion and consistency proof data.

-In Log mode, Trillian includes an additional Signer component; this component periodically processes pending queued items and adds them to the Merkle tree, creating a new signed tree head as a result.
+In Log mode (whether normal or pre-ordered), Trillian includes an additional Signer component; this component periodically processes pending items and adds them to the Merkle tree, creating a new signed tree head as a result.

 ![Log components](docs/images/LogDesign.png)